marcelomilera/shuffle/README.md

 - **Packet loss rate**: useful to analyze the reliability of the server and/or network
 - **Number of terminated connections due to invalid certificates**: useful to detect security attacks
 - **Latency and Throughtput**: to detect any network issues that affect connection speed

+The approach to collect these metrics would depend on the technology and providers used to deploy the SSL-offloader/Proxy server.
+For example:
+- If we use a cloud based server, most of the providers (AWS, MS Azure, Google Platform, etc.) would collect these and even include additional metrics to monitor our server.
+- If we use a local server, then we should consider using a monitoring solution (e.g. Zabbix, Nagios) that would collect these metrics.
+Additionally, some of these specialized software would allow us to define our own metrics by creating scripts to collect them and also create triggers to solve or mitigate issues.

+I think that the most challenging parts of monitoring this type of servers is the definition of metrics and understanding the collected data.
+The performance of the SSL-offloader/Proxy server has strong implications on the security of backend applications.
+This means that weak monitoring may affect the confidentiality, integrity or availability of the apps behind the SSL-offloader/Proxy server.

+In conclusion, well defined metrics and a clear understanding of what each metric implies would result in a good visualization of the server's performance, helping the team to quickly identify problems and, therefore, solve or mitigate these issues faster.